JoJuStudio/SSHmanager/README.md

 also ignored so the app uses an isolated temporary directory for its own ``bw`` configuration.

+These variables are removed from the application's environment at startup so any embedded terminals do not inherit them.

 Each item name becomes the connection label.
 Only the URL and username are stored, and the default SSH port 22 is used.